 Workforce Development/Science, Technology, Engineering, Math (STEM) Education and Workforce

-TechVision21 helped create and execute a plan for outreach to a wide variety of external stakeholders at the national, state and local level, including private companies, universities and non-profit organizations.
-TechVision21 represented the client’s interests in interagency meetings throughout the Federal government including the National Science Foundation, the Intelligence Community and the White House Office of Science and Technology Policy, culminating in a forum for senior leadership and an anniversary report in 2012.
+TechVision21 helped create and execute a plan for outreach to a wide variety of external stakeholders at the national, state, and local level, including private companies, universities, and non-profit organizations.
+TechVision21 represented the client’s interests in interagency meetings throughout the Federal government including with the National Science Foundation, the Intelligence Community, and the White House Office of Science and Technology Policy, culminating in a forum for senior leadership and an anniversary report in 2012.

-TechVision21 evaluated the client’s needs for science and engineering professionals, and the department’s efforts to educate, train, attract and retain these workers.
-This included a comprehensive assessment of the client’s current STEM workforce and future needs, labor market trends and degree production that could affect the supply of STEM professionals and technological trends that could affect the STEM skill base.
+TechVision21 evaluated the client’s needs for science and engineering professionals, and the department’s efforts to educate, train, attract, and retain these workers.
+This included a comprehensive assessment of the client’s current STEM workforce and future needs, current labor market trends, degree production that could affect the supply of STEM professionals, and technological trends that could shape future demand for STEM skills.

 TechVision21 recommended areas in which improvement was needed, such as matching STEM programming more closely to the department’s greatest STEM needs, creating pipelines of STEM skill development programming and recruitment, job candidate identification, sharing of information throughout the enterprise, marketing job openings and training opportunities, and creating a “one-stop-shop” web site to provide information to external and internal audiences.